 You or someone you name to act on your behalf (your appointed representative) may request an appeal.
 You can name a relative, friend, advocate, attorney, doctor, or someone else to act for you.
 Others may already be authorized under State law to act for you.
 You must complete the Appointment of Representative Form.

 How soon we decide on your appeal depends on the type of appeal.
 For an expedited (fast) decision about a Part D drug that you have not received, we have up to 72 hours to make a decision.
-For a claim redetermination we have up to 60 days; for a standard pre service redetermination we have a maximum of 30 days.
-You or your appointed representative may contact us:
+For a standard redetermination, we have up to 7 calendar days and for a reimbursement redetermination Part D drug that you have paid, we have up to 14 calendar days.
+You or your appointed representative may contact us by telephone or fax at the numbers below:

 MMM of Florida